memfault/interrupt/_drafts/ble-throughput-primer.md

 Over the years, the Bluetooth SIG has added a number of additions to the Low Energy Specification to help improve the throughput that can be achieved.
 In this section we explore these settings

-> CAUTION: Even though some of these features have been around for a while, xssupport within the ecosystem still varies.
+> CAUTION: Even though some of these features have been around for a while, support within the ecosystem still varies.
 If you are planning to leverage these features, I'd strongly recommend having away to dynamically enable/disable them in your software stack.
 While the Bluetooth Specification has a robust set of hardware level BLE "Direct Test"s a device must pass to be certified, there really is no thorough test of the software stack itself.
 This in part has contributed to very buggy BLE software stacks getting shipped and numerous interoperability issues when different Bluetooth Chips try to talk to one another.

 {: #ll-data-packet-length-extension}